Kaga-Bandoro: History

+In March 1897, Émile Gentil established a post in what is known as Kaga-Bandoro.
+On the next year, the post was named Fort-Crampel.
+Two French colonial officials executed a deserter by dynamite on 14 July 1903 to celebrate Bastille Day and warn the locals not to rebel against the colonial government.
+This egregious incident led to the scandal known as Fort Crampel Affair.

+On 23 January 1961, Fort-Crampel was renamed to Crampel.
+Thirteen years later, Crampel was renamed to Kaga-Bandoro on 6 August 1974.

 On 25 December 2012 rebels from Séléka coalition took control of Kaga-Bandoro.
 On 14 December 2015 rebels announced independence of Republic of Logone in Kaga-Bandoro.
 In September 2016 Kaga-Bandoro was reported to be under joint control of MPC and FPRC armed groups.
 In December 2019 four armed groups were reportedly present in Kaga-Bandoro: MPC, FPRC, Anti-balaka and UPC.

 On 10 April 2021, the FACA and their Russian allies entered the city of Kaga-Bandoro.
 This has caused the fleeing of the rebel forces previously occupying the town to the north towards Kabo and Batangafo.

 Climate

 Köppen-Geiger climate classification system classifies its climate as tropical wet and dry (Aw).